PGS-dev/framapp-angular2/README.md

 ## Code scaffolding

 Run `ng generate component components/component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.__
+You can also use `ng generate directive/pipe/service/class`.<br />
-You can use shortcut `ng g c components/component-name`__ You can use shortcut `ng g d directives/directives-folder-name/directives-name`  WARNING! (you have to create folder for each directive before generate)__
+You can use shortcut `ng g c components/component-name`<br />
+You can use shortcut `ng g d directives/directives-folder-name/directives-name`  WARNING! (you have to create folder for each directive before generate)<br />
 You can use shortcut `ng g s services/service-folder-name/service-name`  WARNING! (you have to create folder for each service before generate)

 ## Build